 His core focus is to maximise the commercial potential of October’s creative vision and core editorial talent.
 He remains an integral part of the company’s development and creative team under Matt Robins, developing and executive producing projects though to commissioning, in particular the major international co-productions for which October is renowned.

-Recent and current productions include: Operation Stonehenge (BBC2, CBC, Smithsonian, France 5, ORF and ZDF), Walking The Nile (C4, GroupM & Animal Planet), World War II From Space (History), Rude’ish Tube (E4), Rude Tube (C4), The Man Who Killed Michael Jackson (C4, Zodiak, ABC and MSNBC) and Spying on Hitler’s Army (C4, PBS and Foxtel).
+Productions include: Eight Days That Made Rome (Channel 5), David Jason's Secret Service (More4), Walking The Nile, Walking The Himalayas, Walking The Americas (C4 & GroupM), Operation Stonehenge (BBC2, CBC, Smithsonian, France 5, ORF and ZDF), World War II From Space (History), Rude Tube (C4), The Man Who Killed Michael Jackson (C4, Zodiak, ABC and MSNBC) and Spying on Hitler’s Army (C4, PBS and Foxtel).

 “There is only one way to avoid criticism: do nothing, say nothing, and be nothing” - Aristotle.